Is Mezzanine Financing Right for Your Mid-Sized Company?

 Generally, private equity funds or small business investment companies (SBICs) are the typical mezzanine lenders.
 Mezzanine funds are most comfortable providing mezzanine financing to companies of $5MM of EBITDA or more, but each mezzanine fund has its own profile.
 If you are a startup with growth potential, you might qualify for such debt.

-What are the advantages of mezzanine financing?
+What are the advantages of mezzanine funding?

 A mezzanine loan can be an excellent option for business owners who want to take their company to the next level but lack the working capital to make it happen.